luisfantozzialvarez/lmoments_redux/README.md

 # lmoments_redux

-This repository stores replication material for the paper "Inference in parametric models with many L-moments".
+This repository stores replication material for the paper "Inference on model parameters with many L-moments".
 It is structured as follows:

 * __methods__: contains generic functions to implement the main methods in the paper.
 These function are used by the replication material in the other folders.